mariusvn/stetho_network_inspector/README.md

 ### Install the plugin

-Add `flutter_stetho` to your dependencies in the `pubspec.yaml` file
+Add `stetho_network_inspector` to your dependencies in the `pubspec.yaml` file

-  - For Flutter 1.7.x, use version `0.3.x`
-  - For Flutter 1.8.x, use version `0.4.x`
-  - For Flutter 1.9.x, use version `0.5.x`

 ### Install StethoHttpOverrides

 Next, you'll need to install the `Stetho.initialize()` in the main() function of your app.
-This will enable Stetho and allow `flutter_stetho` to wrap all http calls and report information to the Chrome Dev Tools via the Stetho package from Facebook.
+This will enable Stetho and allow `stetho_network_inspector` to wrap all http calls and report information to the Chrome Dev Tools via the Stetho package from Facebook.

 Note: It's probably a good idea only put this override in [a `main_dev.dart` file](https://flutter.rocks/2018/03/02/separating-build-environments-part-one/).